Eucharist: Communion

-Use of the term Communion (or Holy Communion) to refer to the Eucharistic rite began by some groups originating in the Protestant Reformation.
+Use of the term Communion (or Holy Communion) to refer to the Eucharistic rite began with some groups originating in the Protestant Reformation.
 Others, such as the Catholic Church, do not formally use this term for the rite, but instead mean by it the act of partaking of the consecrated elements; they speak of receiving Holy Communion at Mass or outside of it, they also use the term First Communion when one receives the Eucharist for the first time.
 The term Communion is derived from Latin communio ("sharing in common"), translated from the Greek κοινωνία (koinōnía) in 1 Corinthians 10:16:

 The cup of blessing which we bless, is it not the communion of the blood of Christ?
 The bread which we break, is it not the communion of the body of Christ?